Aquaveo/xmsmesher/Doxygen/Meshing_Tutorial.md

 ![Simple polygon with linear size function](tutMesh_ScalarPaving_Input.png)

-\snippet xmsmesh/tutorial/TutMeshing.cpp snip_test_Example_ScalarPaving
+\snippet xmsmesher/tutorial/TutMeshing.cpp snip_test_Example_ScalarPaving

 An image of the 2d mesh generated from this example is shown below.
 The *.2dm file for this 2d mesh can be found at files_xmsmesh/Test/Tutorial_Meshing/Example_ScalarPaving_base.2dm

 ![2d mesh generated from simple polygon with size function](tutMesh_ScalarPaving_Output.png)

 ## Example - Patch Mesh Generation {#Example_Patch}
-An adaptive coons patch methodology is implemented in xmsmesh for generating triangular and quad cells.
+An adaptive coons patch methodology is implemented in xmsmesher for generating triangular and quad cells.
 In general, a patch can be generated for a polygon with 4 sides.
 You can specify the four sides by indicating the indices of the points that make up the polygon corners in the xms::MePolyInput class (m_polyCorners).
 Below is a picture of the input for this example.
 Notice that the number of segments is different on each side of the polygon.
 The testing code for this example is TutMeshingTests::test_Example_Patch.

 ![Input polygon for patch mesh generation](tutMesh_Patch_Input.png)

 The following code shows how to setup the polygon corners.
 Note that the first point listed in the polygons is assumed to be a corner and not included in the list of corners.
 Thus, m_polyCorners should always be either size 0 or 3.

-\snippet xmsmesh/tutorial/TutMeshing.cpp snip_test_Example_Patch
+\snippet xmsmesher/tutorial/TutMeshing.cpp snip_test_Example_Patch

 An image of the 2d mesh generated from this example is shown below.
 The *.2dm file for this 2d mesh can be found at files_xmsmesh/Test/Tutorial_Meshing/Example_Patch_base.2dm